shadybraden/loggifly/README.md

   ntfy:
     url: http://your-ntfy-server    # Required.
 The URL of your Ntfy instance
     topic: loggifly.                # Required. the topic for Ntfy
-    token: ntfy-token               # In case you need authorization
+    token: ntfy-token               # In case you need authentication
     priority: 3                     # Ntfy priority (1-5)
     tags: kite,mag                  # Ntfy tags/emojis
   apprise: